Workplace Violence Prevention Plan (WVPP)

 - Examine the workplace for security risk factors associated with the incident, including any previous reports of inappropriate behavior by the perpetrator.

-- Take corrective action to prevent similar incidents from occurring.
+- Upon identification of the root cause, take corrective action to prevent similar incidents from occurring.

 - Record the findings and ensuring corrective actions are taken.

-- Obtain any reports completed by law enforcement.
+- As authorized, obtain any reports completed by law enforcement.

 The violent incident log will be used for every workplace violence incident and will include information, such as: